sws2apps/sws2apps-docs/README.md

 # Documentation website for sws2apps

 This is the repository where we house all the documentations needed for our applications.
+Powered by Docusaurus, improved by sws2apps team.

 ## May I contribute?

-Of course!!!
+Of course!
 We are more than happy to receive support from you, if you are very interested to help us.

-Please read our contribution workflow on how to do so.
+Each "How to use" article in this repository is basically a markdown-styled file.
+Feel free to dive deeper into the project structure, create new pages, edit existing once and propose your changes.

+## Noticed and issue or have an idea?

+Open a new issue in this repository and we will review it.